MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/registration.md

 2. You will be asked for credentials to log in.
 This is your Dev Center account credentials.
 If you have more than one account, select the appropriate account that you used to sign up for Dev Center.
 This can be a Microsoft alias account (MSA) or an Active Directory organization account.
 If you have not logged in before, you will need to enter your password.

-3. After logging in, the Microsoft Collaborate dashboard will appear, showing you the engagements, packages, and feedback you are configured to see.
+3. After logging in, the Microsoft Collaborate dashboard will appear, showing you the engagements, packages, and feedback, you are configured to see.
 If you are not a member of any programs or engagements, the lists will be blank.
 You need to be added to an engagement to interact with content or feedback.